jacintoaczz/firestarter/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This project is created as a practice project, as i had very little experience on Angular apps development.
+All changes to the repo will be added on their own branch, this way anyone can see the evolution of the project.

 ### Built With